 Shed Designs: The Gable Roof

 Besides working well with most climates, the "A" shape of a gable roof will give you an abundance of space within the roof rafters and will look good next to any style of home you might have.

 Gable roofs will generally be built with both sides equal in length, sloping down from a single roof ridge.
 The angle the roof will vary from about 20–70° in pitch.
 The steep roof design allows snow and tree leaves to slide off the surface with ease.

 While the roof may appear to be too difficult for a novice DIY builder, don't be discouraged.
 A good set of plans will make building a gambrel shed easier than you might imagine.
 If a back-home, country barn look is what you desire, then this is it!

 With a single peak and each side having two angles, a gambrel shed roof resembles the Liberty Bell.
-To be truly authentic, gambrel roof rafters are all the same length and the angles for each of the rafters is 22.5 degrees at the joint.
+To be truly authentic, gambrel roof rafters are all the same length, and the angles for each of the rafters is 22.5° at the joint.

 Shed Designs: The Saltbox Roof

 Similar to a gable style roof, a saltbox roof has a peak and two sides.
-The difference is that the sides are not equal in size and length - one side is very short and steep and the other is long and flat.
-The main upside of this roof is that it can hold up to heavy winds and snow.
+The difference is that the sides are not equal in size and length—one side is very short and steep and the other is long and flat.
+The main upside of this roof is that it can hold up against heavy winds and snow.

-What I've always liked about the saltbox, is that I can keep the overall shed height low - while using a set of double or sliding doors.
+What I've always liked about the saltbox, is that I can keep the overall shed height low while still using a set of double or sliding doors.

 - They're a lot cheaper than a concrete slab and can be purchased ready to use.